Testbytes IN website

 Structured Testing

-In this approach, every activity that occurs during the testing procedure, from the creation of test cases to their sequential execution, everything is scripted.
+In this approach, for every activity that occurs during the testing procedure, from the creation of test cases to their sequential execution, everything is scripted.
 The testers follow this script to conduct tests according to it.

 Unstructured Testing

-In this approach, testing is commonly done through error guessing, where the testers create the test cases, during the testing process itself.
+In this approach, testing is commonly done through error guessing, where the testers create the test cases during the testing process itself.

 What is Adhoc Testing?